Sometimes you will want to recover specific items from the defendant rather than money.

 - When goods are counterfeited, the counterfeits are deemed to belong to the brand owner.
 A writ of delivery may, therefore, also be used to remove counterfeit goods from warehouses, retailers, wholesalers etc.

-An order for money can also be added to a writ of delivery, so that the enforcement officer can recover any debt at the same time and under the same writ.
+An order for money can also be added to a writ of delivery, so that the HCEO can recover any debt at the same time and under the same writ.

 Applying for a writ of delivery

-You can apply for a writ of delivery using Form 293A.
+You can apply for a writ of delivery in our Instruct Us section.
 Once you have instructed The Sheriffs Office, we will manage the process of obtaining the writ on your behalf.
 We make no charge for this service.
 All you pay is the £66 court fee.